iluwatar/java-design-patterns/decorator/README.md

 * Smart Proxy
 * Wrapper

-## Intent
+## Intent of Decorator Design Pattern

 The Decorator pattern allows for the dynamic addition of responsibilities to objects without modifying their existing code.
-It achieves this by providing a way to "wrap" objects within objects of similar interface.
+It achieves this by providing a way to "wrap" objects within objects of similar interface, enhancing Java design patterns flexibility.

-## Explanation
+## Detailed Explanation of Decorator Pattern with Real-World Examples

 Real-world example